RodZill4/material-maker/material_maker/doc/nodes_common.rst

 * **float** parameters are used whenever a real number is needed.
 Float parameters have bounds, but it is possible to ignore them (at your own risk).
 To modify a float parameter, click in the text field and enter a new value, or click and drag left or right to decrease or decrease its value.
-When the lower or upper bound is reach, the value will stick to it, but dragging again from there makes it possible to go beyond the limit.
+When the lower or upper bound is reached, the value will stick to it, but dragging again from there makes it possible to go beyond the limit.
 * **size** parameters are power of two values for the image size.
 They are used when actually storing data in a texture, or when performing resolution dependent calculations